-Thirty years ago today (20 November 2019), the United Nations (UN) General Assembly adopted a to enshrining
+Thirty years ago today (20 November 2019), the United Nations (UN) General Assembly adopted the Convention on the Rights of the Child, a crucial step to enshrining children’s rights in international law.

 The UN had already promoted a child’s right to education, a supportive environment, and care in the Declaration of the Rights of the Child in 1959.
 What made the 1989 convention different is that it spelled these rights out more explicitly.

-It is human rights convention in the world.
-The only UN member country Even South Sudan, the newest country in the world, ratified it in 2015.
+It is the most ratified human rights convention in the world.
+The only UN member country that has not ratified it so far is the US.
+Even South Sudan, the newest country in the world, ratified it in 2015.

 When I started thinking about marking the date, my first instinct was to look at all the ways in which the convention has not made any difference.
-But I soon realised that anniversary after anniversary, and the UN’s own children’s agency, has just on all the work that remains to be done.
+But I soon realised that anniversary after anniversary, several news outlets have dedicated themselves to doing so, and the UN’s own children’s agency, Unicef, has just released a report on all the work that remains to be done.

 So I thought about changing perspective and trying to approach this from a different angle.

 Of course, adoption of a treaty doesn’t mean a direct application of its principles.
-However, over the past 30 years, a lot has been achieved: mortality rates for today only 8% of primary-school-aged children are not in education,
+However, over the past 30 years, a lot has been achieved: mortality rates for children under five have fallen by 59%; today only 8% of primary-school-aged children are not in education, compared to 18% 30 years ago.

 Still, what I’m most interested in is how this international treaty has changed our perception of children and the treaty’s long-term effects on our everyday lives.

-As such, to my mind, the most striking elements of the convention is that it stated that children’s views should be respected as valid and that it – giving the latter such as the right to live with a family, healthcare, nutrition, education, and freedom of religion.
+As such, to my mind, the most striking elements of the convention is that it stated that children’s views should be respected as valid and that it recognised play as one of their fundamental rights – giving the latter equal status to other rights, such as the right to live with a family, healthcare, nutrition, education, and freedom of religion.

 The inclusion of the right to play was the result of several years of negotiations, Theresa Casey, play advocate and former chair of the International Play Association, told me over the phone.